viboverse/functional-programming-jamk/materials/18-ets.md

 &nbsp;
 ### **ETS as a cache**

 ETS allows us to store any Elixir term in an in-memory table.
-Working with ETS tables is done via Erlang's :ets module:
+Working with ETS tables is done via Erlang's :ets module.

+Run **iex -S mix** to experiment with ETS:

     iex> table = :ets.new(:buckets_registry, [:set, :protected])
     #Reference<0.1885502827.460455937.234656>